msalaz03/ProjectClifford/README.md

 The software went through many revisions, currently all software is under a single node, 'servo2_pca9685' within the directory 'servo_driver'.
 This includes the various kinematic equations needed in order to move each leg.
 The ultrasonic sensor can also be found within this file to override a controller input if Clifford detects he is too close to an object.

 #### PS4 Joystick

-Using the left joystick, you can determine direction of movement (forward or backward).
+Using the left joystick, you can determine the direction of movement (forward or backward).
 This is handled through flags that check the joy topic axes sign (-/+).
-Using the Joy topic callback we are able constantly update Clifford his relative position.
-Cliffords walking consist of 4-point leg motion.
-However the legs move in 2's, meaning front left and back right move together and then front right and back left move together.
+Using the Joy topic callback we are able to constantly update Clifford's relative position.
+Clifford's walking consists of 4-point leg motion.
+However, the legs move in pairs, meaning the front left and back right move together, and the front right and back left move together.
+The overall structure of the walking gait was as follows, a single set will take 'charge' meaning they're the legs moving forward while the others are dragging backwards creating the ability to go forward.
+The speed at which the legs drag backward is based on the input of the user, and timing so that a pair of legs complete a single point (the ones dragging backwards) while the other completes three 3 (the other set).
+This allows us to constantly have two points of contact with the ground at all times.

+The leg motion follows a square pattern, making the programming straightforward.
+At each position, the program checks whether the leg is moving forward or backward and its current relative position (x, y, z).
+Only one coordinate (either x or y) changes at a time.
+Multiple conditions verify if the leg has passed or reached its target coordinate, then update the target and current indices.
+While most of the programming remains consistent, the conditions for each leg differ slightly.

 #### PS4 Buttons